Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 This approach doesn't require manual data labeling or intensive coding and maintenance, and we recommend you try this method first when training custom models.

-#### Training with labels
+##### Training with labels
 A model trained with labels uses machine learning to recognize values you specify by adding labels to your training forms.
-The learning algorithm uses a label file you provide to learn what fields are found at various locations in the form, and learns to recognize just those values.
+The learning algorithm uses a label file you provide to learn what fields are found at various locations in the form, and learns to recognize just those values you are interested in.

 This approach can result in better-performing models, and those models can work with more complex form structures.

-### Recognizing values from forms
-Using the `FormRecognizerClient`, you can use your own trained models to recognize field values and locations, as well as table data, from forms of the type you trained your models on.
-The output of models trained with and without labels differs as described below.
+You can also use the [labelling tool][fr-labelling-tool] to create labels.

 #### Using models trained without labels
 Models trained without labels consider each form page to be a different form type.
 For example, if you train your